Ayoush/commit-history-modifier/README.md

 # ComMit-HIstory-mOdiFiEr
-Testing some suB ProcESs for ModIFYiNg coMMiT hIstOry
+Testing some suB ProcESs for ModIFYiNg coMMIT hIstOry